cristivlas/shmy/README.md

-# My First Rust Project: A Command Line Interpreter
+# My First Rust Project: A (WIP) Command Line Interpreter

-This is a simple, lightweight command line interpreter with Unix-like built-in commands, created for familiarizing myself with Rust.
+This is a simple, lightweight command line interpreter with a few Unix-like built-in commands, that I wrote to familiarize myself with Rust, and to deal with those odd moments when the muscle memory goes for the quick Unix command only to realize that I am on Windows (WSL is a solution of course, but the file system is under /mnt/c, and everything that's relative to $HOME is different from the native environment).
+And yeah, I wanted to see what's the deal with this rusty thing all the cool kids are so excited about.

+I also wanted to address the bad habit of writing quick-and-dirty scripts in which I execute a bunch of commands but "forget" to handle the errors.
+In this command interpreter, when a command fails and its status is not checked with an IF expression, the script stops and the error is reported, like an unhandled exception - sort of.

 The interpreter works in interactive mode or can consume script files passed in the command line.
 In interactive mode history and TAB expansion are supported via rustyline.

-## Command Interpreter Notes
+## Expression Evaluation Random Notes

 ### 1. Variable Assignment and Evaluation
 You can assign variables and use them in commands: